Juloos/TinyWorld/README.md

 - Fixes camera scales closer to walls when small [MC-268648](https://bugs.mojang.com/browse/MC-268648)
 ### Collision
 - Adds support for Block collision shape overriding (Using the model shape as the collision shape)
+- Corrects the collision shape of some blocks:
+  - Fences, Walls & Fence gates
+  - Buttons

 So why these changes?
 well, with these changes, you are able to make block models that are the size of a chunk section.